Idaho Primary Election Day — May 19, 2026. Polls are open! Find your polling place →

 Political Alignment

 Lenney is a Far-Right Extremist.
-He is a confirmed member of the Idaho Freedom Caucus, has done professional copywriting work for the Citizens Alliance of Idaho and Idaho 2A Alliance, and consistently votes in alignment with IFF priorities including against school and public safety budget enhancements.
-His 2025 legislative record of banning mask mandates, limiting public health district powers, and passing an anti-lawfare bill reflects the outermost edge of Idaho Republican health and civil liberties policy.
-His campaign rhetoric describes the Idaho Legislature as full of “yes men” run by “bureaucrats and lobbyists,” positioning him as an insurgent against the Republican governing class rather than a member of it.
-His America First nationalist framing, documented in his 2021 congressional campaign materials and carried forward into his Senate work, further reinforces this classification.
+He is a confirmed member of the Idaho Freedom Caucus and has done professional copywriting work for the Citizens Alliance of Idaho and the Idaho 2A Alliance.
+He consistently votes in alignment with IFF priorities, including against school and public safety budget enhancements.
+His legislative record spans banning mask mandates, limiting public health district authority, and using procedural maneuvers to advance teachers' union restrictions over the objection of committee chairs.
+He has publicly described the Idaho Legislature as controlled by "bureaucrats and lobbyists" and framed his role as an insurgent against the Republican governing class.
+His America First nationalist framing, documented in his own Ballotpedia candidate survey, further reinforces this classification.

 Campaign and Endorsements

-Lenney faces Jeff Agenbroad in the May 19, 2026 Republican primary for the third consecutive cycle, as confirmed on Ballotpedia.
-Democrat Letishia Silva is running in the general election.
-He has received the 2025 CPAC Award for Conservative Excellence and a top Club for Growth ranking.
+Lenney faces Jeff Agenbroad in the May 19, 2026 Republican primary for the third consecutive cycle.
+Letishia Silva is running in the Democratic primary and would face the Republican nominee in November.
+He has received the 2025 CPAC Award for Conservative Excellence and a top ranking from Club for Growth, per his campaign announcement.
+Documented supporters include the Idaho Freedom Caucus PAC, Stop Idaho RINOs, Think Liberty Idaho PAC, Young Americans for Liberty, and the Canyon County Republican Central Committee, per campaign finance records.
 The general election is November 3, 2026.

 News Stories